dd32/td-gh-ex/readme.txt

-It's GPL so yes you can base your Themes from Responsive please note that if you do the GPLv3 License needs to stay as well as all copyright notices included in all parts of this Theme as well as third-party addons as listed above.
+It's GPL so yes you can base your Themes from Responsive please note that if you do the GPLv3 License needs to stay as well as all copyright notices included in all parts of this Theme as well as third-party add-ons as listed above.

 All derivative Themes must be much different from the original work, which includes the Theme design as well as all the codes